Visiting with dogs

 If you plan to visit Mount Revelstoke or Glacier National Park with your dog, plan ahead and don’t forget your leash!
 See below for areas where dogs are and are not allowed.

 Dogs are welcome on many trails in Mount Revelstoke and Glacier national parks, but must be on leash at all times.
-Whether you are looking for an overnight adventure or a quick break on a road trip to stretch your legs, here are some areas you and your dog can enjoy:

 Mount Revelstoke National Park

 Need an off-leash area?Find trails in the community of Revelstoke.

 Mount Revelstoke Summit Area - Mount Revelstoke National Park

 For the safety of visitors, pets, and wildlife, dogs are not allowed above Columbia Viewpoint (12 km) on the Meadows in the Sky Parkway, which includes the summit area and backcountry of Mount Revelstoke National Park.
 Dogs are also not permitted in vehicles or on trails beyond this point.
 This year-round dog restriction has been introduced due to an increase in encounters between bears and off-leash dogs.

 The dog restriction encompasses the entire summit area (all trails) beyond the Columbia Viewpoint and the backcountry of Mount Revelstoke National Park including: